bgard68/PeopleSearch/README.md

 ## Overview

-PeopleSearch is a WinForms application built with a clean architecture approach, leveraging .NET 8, Entity Framework Core, and dependency injection for maintainable, testable code.
-Configuration and user messages are managed via `appsettings.json`, and database schema changes are handled through EF Core migrations.
+PeopleSearch is a WinForms application that exemplifies clean architecture principles.
+It leverages .NET 8, Entity Framework Core, and dependency injection to ensure maintainable and testable code.
+Configuration and user messages are managed via appsettings.json, with database schema changes handled by EF Core migrations.
+This project was primarily developed with AI, under my guidance, which managed documentation, analysis, troubleshooting, and code generation.

+With that said, I have not implemented Add/Save/Delete feature, Async methods, or implemented the 3NF person, address, city, state, zip tables but are included in the design.

+I asked AI, once I was satisfied with the database schema, to generate Entities based off of that schema.

 ---